Crawler Analytics

 • Correlate with visibility -- Rising crawler visits often precede improvements in AI visibility scores

-Visits by crawler
+Filtering by crawler

 • GPTBot -- OpenAI's crawler for ChatGPT